BEX-Express/BEX-API/source/includes/_waybill.md

 DestinationCompany | String | No | No | Private Individual or company name of recipiant DestinationFloorBuilding | String | No | No | Receiver's floor and building address.
 Optional if single receiver.
 DestinationStreet | String | No | No | Receiver's street number and name
-The street number and name of the receiver.
-It follows the same logic as the OriginStreet field.
 DestinationLocationName | String | No | Yes | Receiver's suburb .
 DestinationPostCode | String | Yes | No | Receiver's postcode
 ReceiverContactName | String | No | No | Receiver's name.